 Ozzy's current guitarist Gus G. was born in Greece as Kostas Karamitroudis or, as it's spelled in the original Greek, Κωνσταντίνος Καραμητρούδης.

 In 2010, nearly 40 years after Yes keyboardist Rick Wakeman played 1973’s ‘Sabbath Bloody Sabbath,' Wakeman's son Adam began working with Ozzy on 'Scream.'

 The 43-year gap separating Black Sabbath’s two appearances at the top of the U.K. charts — first with 1970’s ‘Paranoid,’ and then with their Ozzy reunion album, 2013’s ’13’ — broke Bob Dylan’s previous record of 39 years.

 It appears that you already have an account on this site associated with .
-To connect your existing account with your Facebook account, just click on the account activation button below.
-You will maintain your existing profile and VIP program points.
-After you do this, you will be able to always log in to http://wrkr.com using your Facebook account.
+To connect your existing account just click on the account activation button below.
+You will maintain your existing VIP profile.
+After you do this, you will be able to always log in to http://wrkr.com using your original account information.